Jan729/Spark2020-2021/README.md

 3. To make the variable accessible across files, define the variables again with `extern` in `global-variables.h`
 4. Declare function prototypes in `functions.h`
 5. Write your functions in the new file you created

+### How to add libraries to a platformio project

+1. Click on the house icon on the bottom of vscode.
+This is platformio home page.
+2. Click on "Libraries" on the left sidebar
+3. Search for the name of the library you want to add
+4. Click on your desired search result
+5. Click "Add to Project" > "Select Project" > "Spark2020-2021"
+6. The new library should be listed in the `platformio.ini` file